 In certain cases, institutional investors wishing to make use of their voting rights need more than their own analyses of the proposals published by the company or the recommendations of specialist proxy advisory services.
 They will require the company to provide further clarification or an explanation of the proposals before deciding on their voting behaviour and the company will be willing to acquiesce, in principle, in order to minimize the risk of a vote against.
 The sounding out of proposals in advance of the general meeting prevents the unnecessary polarization of positions in the course of the meeting.
 In this light, discussions with the management board are consistent with careful preparation of the decision-making process at the general meeting.
 These discussions can be one on one or group conversations with or on behalf of several shareholders.
 Moreover, the massive scale and openness of a general meeting does not make this the most appropriate forum for a good and substantive exchange of opinions on company policy and strategy.
-These are the reasons why institutional investors are increasingly pursuing a dialogue with the company outside the general meeting, a process referred to by the term engagement.
+These are the reasons why institutional investors are increasingly pursuing a dialogue with the company outside the general meeting.

-Bill to amend the Financial Supervision Act, the Securities (Bank Giro Transactions) Act and the Civil Code in response to the advice of 30 May 2007 from the Corporate Governance Code Monitoring Committee (Parliamentary Papers (Netherlands) II 2009/10, 32 014, no. 2).
+The Act on amending the Financial Supervision Act, the Securities (Bank Giro Transactions) Act and the Civil Code in response to the advice of 30 May 2007 from the Corporate Governance Code Monitoring Committee.
+See also point h) on page 10 of this Manual.

 The communication of price-sensitive information should be avoided during the meetings, because price-sensitive information must in fact be provided equally and simultaneously to all investors.
-If the management board nevertheless (unintentionally) imparts price-sensitive information during the dialogue with (a group of) shareholders, this information will have to be made public as soon as possible by means of a press release, unless the confidentiality of the information is guaranteed because, for example, the recipient of the information is bound by an obligation to observe secrecy lateral line investors themselves can also take measures to reduce the risk of "accidents".
+If the management board nevertheless (unintentionally) imparts price-sensitive information during the dialogue with (a group of) shareholders, this information will have to be made public as soon as possible by means of a press release, unless the confidentiality of the information is guaranteed because, for example, the recipient of the information is bound by an obligation to observe secrecy21.
+Institutional investors themselves can also take measures to reduce the risk of "accidents".
 It is customary to establish in advance that no price-sensitive information will be exchanged, the institutional investor explicitly reserving to itself the right to disclose any price-sensitive information still acquired, should the company fail to do so.
 It is also advisable for a discussion of this kind to be conducted with at least two people representing the institutional investor.
 Another institutional investor is sometimes invited to attend the meeting as well, in order to reduce the risks of unilateral distribution of price-sensitive information.